coop-code/nodejs-labs/restful_api/readme.md

 ## Running the web API

-In order to Run it, go to the folder *restful_api* and type
+In order to Run it, go to the folder *restful_api* and type:

 ```npm start```